 beauty

-Do you know what beauty is?
+Do you know what beauty truly is?

 Apart from the male perspective, which has always ruled women’s life, there’s more to explore about modern beauty standards.